WalrusNetwork/markdown-content/other/punishments/en.md

 10. 1 month
 11. 3 months (Category 4 infractions start here)

-### **Chat Track: Categories & Consequences**

-Below is a breakdown of the **Chat** categories, and how many levels they will bump you up on the track:

-- C1 is for a minor chat infraction.
-A C1 will repeat your current level (if you were last muted for 30 minutes, you will again be muted for 30 minutes).

-- C2 is for a standard chat infraction.
-A C2 will bump you up one level.

-- C3 is for extreme or excessive chat infractions.
-A C3 will bump you up 2 levels.
-You are not required to have been previously warned or punished for the rule you broke before receiving a C3.

-- C4 is for extreme harassment, threatening and violence.
-A C3 will put you straight at the 3 month mute level.
-You are not required to have been previously warned or punished for the rule you broke before receiving a C4.
-  - `Note:`A Senior Mod may choose to extend the duration of a C4 mute after is has been dealt, or change the mute to a ban (extreme aggression and harassment fall under the C4 category).

 ### **Game Track: Categories & Consequences**

 Below is a breakdown of the **Game** categories, and how many levels they will bump you up on the track: